franzy04/PasswdCLI/README.md

 To compile the program you will need libsodium library (their website: https://libsodium.gitbook.io/doc).
 For Windows users I recommend to compile using Visual Studio or MINGW64.

-The exe's were compiled and tested on my own machine.
+The exe's were compiled and tested on my own machine (I have a dual-boot Windows 11 and Linux Mint).
+On Mint I gave this command: gcc -o PasswdCLI_linux_x64 PasswdCLI.c -Wall -Wextra -pedantic -lsodium -O2 -static On Windows I used Visual Studio Community.

 This program is distributed under the GNU GPL V3.0 license.